 As members of the Toy group, a Yorkshire Terriers are small dogs with small appetites.
 As such, each bite your pup eats is important to their health.

 A healthy diet for smaller breeds is critical due to their propensity toward hypoglycemia, low weight, and overall pickiness.
 Choices and patterns put in place as a puppy will greatly impact your little friend’s overall health, mobility, and lifespan.

 With this in mind, striking a balance in your canine’s diet is incredibly important.
 The following guidelines will help you do just that.

 How much should I feed my Yorkie?

 How much is too much?
 It’s a difficult question to answer at times, particularly with smaller breeds.
-However, feeding your Yorkie the right amount is a critical aspect of raising a healthy pup.
+However, determining how much to feed a Yorkie puppy is a critical aspect of raising a healthy dog.

 This was highlighted in research featured in The Journal of Nutritional Science, which found that the standards used to calculate puppy energy requirements are not always properly calibrated for Yorkshire Terriers as they move through the puppy stage and into adulthood.
 Additional research published in The Journal of Nutrition found that dogs, like their human counterparts, are experiencing greater trends toward obesity and reduced overall activity, causing numerous health risks that can be traced to over-indulgent feeding habits.

 Dr. Cheryl Yuill recommends a simple formula for a spayed or neutered adult dog that takes daily walks and engages in average play: